Welcome to Matrix Education

 Quantitative data refers to numerical data (quantitative – quantity).
 This type of data is recorded using numbers and is either measured or counted.
 For example, the plant grew 5.2 cm, or there were 5 frogs.

-You also need to record your results in an appropriate way.
+The way you record your results is important.
 Most of the time, a table is the best way to do this.

 Here are some rules to using tables